jettdlee/temporal_difference/README.md

      until S is terminal
 ```
 One could use ε-greedy or ε-soft policies, Sarsa converges with probability 1 to an optimal policy and action-value function as long as all state-action pairs are visited an infinite number of times and the policy converges in the limit to the greedy policy.
 If a policy was never found that caused the agent to stay in the same state, then the next episode would never end.
-Step-by-step learning methods such as SARSA do not have this problem because they quickly learn during the episode that such polices are poor.
+Step-by-step learning methods such as SARSA do not have this problem because they quickly learn during the episode that such policies are poor.

 ___